couchbaselabs/tuqtng/docs/n1ql-v1.md

 The FROM clause is optional.
 When it is omitted, the input for the execution of the query is a single empty object.
 This allows for the evaluation of N1QL expressions that do not depend on any data.

 The most common form of the FROM clause is specifying a single identifier which identifies a bucket name.
 The bucket name can optionally be prefixed by an explicit pool name.
-When not specified the current default pool is used.
-In this form, an alias can optionally be specified with the AS clause.
-When spcified this alias is the identifier used to explicitly refer to this data source in the query.
+When the pool name is not specified, the current default pool is used.
+An alias for the bucket name can optionally be specified with the AS clause.
+When specified, this alias is the identifier used to explicitly refer to this data source in the query.
 If omitted, the data source is referred to using the bucket name itself.

 Another usage of the FROM clause specifies a path within a bucket.
 In this form, for each document in the specified bucket, the sub-path is evaluated and that value becomes the input to the query.
 If a literal integer array index is used it must be non-negative.
-If any of the elements of the path are NULL or MISSING for a document in the bucket, that document will not contribute any canidate objects to the rest of the query.
+If any of the elements of the path are NULL or MISSING for a document in the bucket, that document will not contribute any candidate objects to the rest of the query.
 For example:

     FROM organizations.address

 In this example, a bucket named `organizations` contains documents describing each organization.
 Each organization document has a field namd `address` which is an object.
 Using this syntax each address object becomes the input to the query.

 Finally, the most complex usage of the FROM clause allows for path joins within a document.
 Conceptually, a document containing a nested array can have each of the members of this array joined with the document.
-Each of these joined objectes become the input to the query.
-If the element referenced by the OVER path is not an array (any scalar value, NULL or MISSING) then this document will not contribute any canidate objects to the rest of the query.
+Each of these joined objects become the input to the query.
+If the element referenced by the OVER path is not an array (any scalar value, NULL or MISSING) then this document will not contribute any candidate objects to the rest of the query.
 For example:

     FROM organizations AS organization OVER employee IN organization.employees